Device-independent certification of indefinite causal order in the quantum switch: Methods

-$\LC_1$ ($\LC_2$) is 80-dimensional and admits a facet description in terms of 128 facets corresponding to non-negativity of probabilities.
+$\DRF_1$ ($\DRF_2$) is 80-dimensional and admits a facet description in terms of 128 facets corresponding to non-negativity of probabilities.
 Using the software PANDA~\cite{LR15}, we converted this facet description into a vertex description, exploiting symmetries of the polytope for efficiency.
-Taking the vertices of $\LC_1$ and $\LC_2$ together then yields the 9165312 vertices of $\LC$, which fall into 219 equivalence classes under symmetries of $\LC$.
+Taking the vertices of $\DRF_1$ and $\DRF_2$ together then yields the 9165312 vertices of $\DRF$, which fall into 219 equivalence classes under symmetries of $\DRF$.
 These symmetries correspond to interchanging Alice 1 and 2 and to relabelling the seven binary variables, possibly depending on the values of preceding variables in the causal order.
 More precisely, a minimal generating set of the symmetry group we used is induced by the following relabellings:

-Only 3 of the vertex classes of $\LC$ are deterministic and therefore local; the others are nonlocal and have probabilities that are multiples of $1/2$ (as can be expected from results about no-signalling polytopes~\cite{BLM+05}).
-The vertices also tell us that $\LC$ is 86-dimensional, matching the dimension of the ambient no-signalling polytope $\NS$.
+Only 3 of the vertex classes of $\DRF$ are deterministic and therefore local; the others are nonlocal and have probabilities that are multiples of $1/2$.
+The vertices also tell us that $\DRF$ is 86-dimensional, matching the dimension of the ambient no-signalling polytope $\NS$.

+\paragraph{Inequalities in Table~\ref{tbl:lc-faces}} \pdfbookmark[2]{Inequalities in Table~\ref{tbl:lc-faces}}{sfs4o8ufjdkf} We will now discuss the inequalities in Table~\ref{tbl:lc-faces} in a bit more detail.
+These inequalities are valid and tight for and thus define faces of the 86-dimensional polytope defined in Equation~\ref{eq:lco86}.

+Inequality~(\textit{i}) in Table~\ref{tbl:lc-faces} is similar to~\eqref{eq:main-ineq}, except that $z$ is replaced by $x_2$ in the CHSH term.
+The proof that (\textit{i}) is valid and tight for $\DRF$ is directly analogous to the proof of Theorem~\ref{thm:main-ineq}.
+It is weakly violated by the quantum switch setup described in the main text, fixing $z=0$, which yields a value of $1.7652 > 7/4$.
+A stronger violation can be found by using the observation, pointed out in the main text, that if $x_2=1$, then the probabilities for $a_1$ coincide with those of a computational basis measurement of the input control system.
+In particular, optimising over projective qubit measurements for Bob and Charlie, denoting Charlie’s outcome by $c'$, and letting Charlie output $c \coloneqq x_2 a_1 + (x_2\oplus 1) c'$ leads to a value of (\textit{i}) of approximately 1.8274.

+Inequality~(\textit{ii}) differs from (\textit{i}) in the respect that the first two terms are conditioned on the values of $x_1$ and $x_2$.
+The violations by the quantum switch correlations discussed in this paper are unaffected by this change.
+What makes (\textit{ii}) interesting is that it only depends on the probabilities of $a_i$ when $x_i = 0$, for $i=1,2$.
+Moreover, if we adopt the strategy for Charlie described in the previous paragraph, the outcome $c$ of Charlie's measurement is only needed when $x_1=x_2=0$.
+This poses an experimental advantage, as it reduces the number of measurements to be made.
+Geometrically, it entails that there is a still lower-dimensional polytope which can be violated by the quantum switch, namely where $a_i$ ($c$) only takes values when $x_i=0$ ($x_1=x_2=0$).